MCluck90/fxi/doc/semantic-actions.md

 ### #tPush - Type Push

-  * Push a Type SAR on to the SAS.
+  * Check that the Identifier SAR on the top of the SAS matches the given type.
+If not type is present, assign a type.
+Push a Type SAR on to the SAS.

 ### #param - Parameter